ProcedureKit/ProcedureKit/README.md

 Updated but not yet complete reference docs | [procedure.kit.run/development](http://procedure.kit.run/development/index.html)
 Programming guide | [operations.readme.io](https://operations.readme.io)

-# Version 5 🚀
-The focus for v5 is:

-  - [x] Swift 4.2 & Xcode 10 support (on `xcode/10.0/development` branch)
-  - [ ] Documentation, guides & sample code (currently published to http://procedure.kit.run/development/)
-  - [x] Errors & easier error handling (breaking changes on `development` branch)
-  - [x] Improved debugging & logging
-  - [x] Simplified BlockProcedure API
-  - [x] Simplified _ProcedureKitNetwork_ classes (this was done a while ago, the generic session has been removed)

-For Xcode 9.4, use `5.0.0-beta.1` which is a published pre-release.
-For Xcode 10 GM, use `5.0.0-beta.2`.

 ## Compatibility

 ProcedureKit supports all current Apple platforms.
 The minimum requirements are: